sikaeducation/curriculum/courses/201/standards/build-websites/topics/css-grid/README.md

 }
 ```

-It's also common to have a combination of fixed units and relative units:
+It's also common to have a combination of absolute units and relative units:

 ```css
 ul {